avatarsdk/metaperson-loader-unity/README.md

 ```

 ### MetaPersonMaterialGenerator
 The [MetaPersonMaterialGenerator](./Runtime/Scripts/MetaPersonMaterialGenerator.cs) component offers preconfigured materials to be used in place of the default materials provided by [glTFast](https://github.com/atteneder/glTFast).
-It also ensures that textures are set up correctly.<br/>
+It also ensures that textures are set up correctly.

 This component includes the following materials:
  * **Default Material**: This material is utilized for rendering Head, Body, Eyes, Mouth, and Outfits meshes.
 It is based on the **Standard** opaque shader.